-Fenway Park–The Boston Red Sox are looking to complete another round of changes to MLB’s oldest ballpark.
-Bleacher upgrades and a new function room would be part of the project, while a new 5,000-seat theater in collaboration with Live Nation would be built at Lansdowne and Ipswich streets.
-The timeline for the upgrades remains uncertain at this point, however, as the Red Sox will have to work the concept through a review process in order for it to receive city approval.
+Fenway Park—The Boston Red Sox are looking to complete another round of changes to MLB’s oldest ballpark.
+Bleacher upgrades and a new function room would be part of the project, while a new 5,000-seat theater in collaboration with Live Nation is planned at Lansdowne and Ipswich streets.
+The theater, named MGM Music Hall at Fenway as the result of a partnership with MGM Results International, will break ground this fall in anticipation of a 2021 opening.

 Keep an Eye On

 Comerica Park—Future renovations to Comerica Park were hinted at by Detroit Tigers president Chris Ilitch in comments last June.
 It is unclear at this point how those renovations would take shape, though the Ilitches could seemingly tie renovations into their larger downtown Detroit development initiatives—including 2017’s opening of Little Caesars Arena, and ongoing development of the mixed-use District Detroit.
 Comerica Park opened in 2000 and some facilities that debuted around that same period, including T-Mobile Park (formerly Safeco Field) and Minute Maid Park, are being eyed for renovations, so it makes sense that the Tigers would look to make their own ballpark upgrades.